Web links to all National Access Points in Europe can be found on the NAP map.

 Annual NAP Reports

 Starting in 2016 the EIP published the status of the NAPs across Europe.
-In addition, in-depth topics are covered, e.g. best practices for Multi Modal Travel Information Services (MMTIS) and system architectures for NAPs in cooperation with Frame-Next. (down load annual NAP reports 2016, 2017, 2018, 2019.)
+In addition, in-depth topics are covered, e.g. best practices for Multi Modal Travel Information Services (MMTIS) and system architectures for NAPs in cooperation with Frame-Next. (down load EU EIP annual NAP reports 2016, 2017, 2018, 2019 and 2020.

 An important harmonisation item is Metadata, describing the datasets in NAPs, in structured and agreed manner.
 European NAP partners, under the coordination of EU EIP, have developed an update of the “Coordinated Metadata Catalogue”.
 This work is a blueprint for Metadata structures at each individual NAP in Europe.
 It defines a common, minimum Metadata set, in particular 32 Metadata elements, including their description, types and obligation levels.